 - If orders are being manually entered in Xero in addition to WooCommerce Orders synced through MyWorks - the best way to avoid conflicts is using Option A below - syncing WooCommerce orders to use the next available Xero order #.

-If your WooCommerce orders are conflicting with existing Xero invoices/ quotes with the same number in Xero, there are three alternate solutions we can recommend.
+If your WooCommerce orders conflict with existing Xero invoices/ quotes with the same number in Xero, we can recommend three alternate solutions.

 A. Use the "Next Xero #" when syncing orders to Xero